Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Yes.
 I have no idea why you even attempt it.
 Such an inefficient process.

 C-53: No engine?
-No propulsion unit other than the flailing of your own limbs?
+No propulsion unit at all, other than the flailing of your own limbs?

-PLECK: That's what I think of as swimming which I think is fun.
+PLECK: [laughing] That’s what I think of as swimming which I think is fun.

 BORY: Yeah and they can die that way!